jmigpin/editor/README.md

   -cpuprofile string
     	profile cpu filename
   -cursorhalfhit
-    	place cursor before/after a rune depending on whether the pointer is in the left/right half of the rune cell -dpi float
+    	place cursor before/after a rune depending on whether the pointer is in the left/right half of the rune cell.
+Defaults on with -textcursor=beam unless explicitly set.
+  -dpi float
     	monitor dots per inch (default 72)
   -emuexec string